Dofoerix/sing-box-tray/README.md

 - `icon_on_rgba` - the RGBA color for the turned-on icon
 - `icon_off_rgba` - the RGBA color for the turned-off icon
 - `keybind` - the keyboard shortcut to turn it on/off (example: `ctrl+win+x`).
 There will be no shortcut if left empty
+- `default` - if set to `true`, sing-box will be turned on automatically when sing-box-tray starts